 DoWhat Will You Do?

 What Will You Do?

-Advances in chemical technology have been at the center of many products that are an integral part of modern life including, long-lasting rechargeable batteries, touch screens, flat panel displays, MRI scans, and lightweight sporting goods.
-Students who earn a degree in chemistry may find themselves working on one or more of these problems beginning with their time as a Goucher student.
+Advances in chemical technology have been at the center of many products that are an integral part of modern life, including long-lasting rechargeable batteries, touch screens, flat panel displays, MRI scans, and lightweight sporting goods.
+Students who earn a degree in chemistry may find themselves working on one or more of these problems at Goucher and in their career.

 Chemistry majors gain a global perspective that enhances their course of study by participating in three-week intensive courses abroad, such as Tropical Marine Biology at the Roatan Institute in Honduras.
 Many also participate in semester-long programs in England, Costa Rica, or Australia.